paulwizviz/lotterystat/README.md

 * `Richie` does not have the necessary technical knowlege to work with applications completely via CLIs.
 He has only work with applications via Graphical User Interface (UI).
 He intends to use the application from a mac.

 The common functionalities expected from `Ebenezer` and `Richie` are features to: extract lottery draws in CSV from the UK National lottery website, store the downloaded draws in a persistent repository and perform statistical analysis of stored draws.

+Please refer to the section named [user case analysis](./docs/usecase.md) to learn more about how the project derive use cases (via Lean Startup methodology, Design Thinking) and Agile management.

 ## Architecture